Go! Go! Kokopolo: Reception

 Since its release, Go!
 Go!
-Kokopolo received above-average reviews according to the review aggregation website Metacritic.
+Kokopolo received "mixed or average reviews" according to the review aggregation website Metacritic.

 Luke Plunkett of Kotaku Australia described the game as a "hidden gem", and Lucas M. Thomas of IGN commented that it was "a joy to see DSiWare still bringing out fresh concepts and creative new characters like this" and that the game is "bold, imaginative and different than anything you've ever played before."

 Several reviewers criticized the high level of challenge found in the game, and in some cases suggested it may have benefited from an easier difficulty setting.
 However, many commented positively on the length of the game and the quality of the presentation, stating that it was obviously planned as a full-retail release, and lost nothing in the transition to the DSiWare service.
 The game received its lowest score from NGamer, which notably was the magazine that gave it the most exposure in the first place, eventually leading to its creation.

 At the end of 2011 the game was nominated for several awards, including IGNs best of 2011 awards, Nintendo Lifes "game of the year awards" and Wiiloveit.coms DSiWare game of the year award, in which it won second place.
-Joystiq also included the game in their 2011 Buyers Guide.
+The video gaming blog Joystiq also included the game in their 2011 Buyers Guide.